bodrick/awesome/README.md

 ## Dockerfile

 *   [bluxmit/alnoda-workspaces](https://github.com/bluxmit/alnoda-workspaces) - :fireworks: Flexible and extendable containerized workspaces.
 Now. with free offline chat GPT!!!  🚀🚀🚀
 *   [mikeroyal/Self-Hosting-Guide](https://github.com/mikeroyal/Self-Hosting-Guide) - Self-Hosting Guide.
 Learn all about  locally hosting (on premises & private web servers) and managing software applications by yourself or your organization.
-Including Cloud, WireGuard, Automation, Home Assistant, and Networking.
+Including Cloud, LLMs, WireGuard, Automation, Home Assistant, and Networking.
 *   [AbdBarho/stable-diffusion-webui-docker](https://github.com/AbdBarho/stable-diffusion-webui-docker) - Easy Docker setup for Stable Diffusion with user-friendly UI
 *   [jessfraz/dockerfiles](https://github.com/jessfraz/dockerfiles) - Various Dockerfiles I use on the desktop and on servers.
 *   [OWASP/wstg](https://github.com/OWASP/wstg) - The Web Security Testing Guide is a comprehensive Open Source guide to testing the security of web applications and web services.